 The trek to Mardi Himal commences from the beautiful city of Pokhara.
 Then, we shall drive to Phedi where the trek actually begins.
 First, we shall trek to Pothana, Forest Camp, and then to Low Camp.
 From the place called High Camp (3700m), you climb towards the Base Camp in 3-4 hours.
 On the trail, you can enjoy the spectacular views of the Annapurna Range.

 Pikey Peak Trek in January

-Pikey Peak can take you to the Phaplu Airport and then to Jhapre before climbing to Pikey Hill at 4,065 m.
+Pikey Peak can take you to Phaplu Airport and then to Jhapre before climbing to Pikey Hill at 4,065 m.
 At this altitude, the climate in January is freezing and you need to be very careful.
 Trekking via Namkheli, Bhandara, and Shivalaya, we finally get to Jiri Bazaar.
-Interaction with local Sherpa people, dramatically changing winter landscapes, trail filled with rhododendron, orchids, and Mongolia flowers makes an awesome experience.
-Exploring the Everest region, visiting well painted centuries-old monasteries, and gombas makes the trek amusing.
+Interaction with local Sherpa people, dramatically changing winter landscapes, trail filled with rhododendron, orchids, and Mongolian flowers makes an awesome experience.
+Exploring the Everest region, visiting well-painted centuries-old monasteries, and gompa make the trek amusing.
 Pikey Peak trek in Nepal in January with a clear sky and vibrant people in the region is a lot more fun.